qiuyue1993/Notes/CVPR_2019/Interesting Papers in CVPR 2019.md

 ### RAVEN: A Dataset for Relational and Analogical Visual REasoNing

-### Learning to Compose Dynamic Tree Structures for Visual Contexts
+### Learning to Compose Dynamic Tree Structures for Visual Contexts (best paper finalist)

 ### Video Relationship Reasoning Using Gated Spatio-Temporal Energy Graph